rakia drink

 Raw Material

-For major producers obtaining the right grape/fruit variety, its readiness, organizing the transportation, storage, and preparing the distillation facility are necessary steps to set up a proper production.
+For major producers to obtain a suitable grape/fruit variety, its readiness, organizing the transportation, storage, and preparing the distillation facility are necessary steps to set up a proper production.

-The choice of the base material is vital in terms of chemical composition and concentration of different compounds (congeners) which can be found in the distilled spirit, and even if they are a tiny percentage of it, they are significant contributors to the flavor of the rakia.
+The choice of the base material is vital in terms of the chemical composition and concentration of different compounds (congeners) found in the distilled spirit.
+Even if they make up a tiny percentage of the total, they are significant contributors to the flavour of the rakia.

 Grapes

 The majority of Northern Hemisphere harvesting occurs in late August to early October.
-The right timing is a crucial step not just in winemaking but also in rakia, and a few different factors determine it.
+The right timing is a crucial step in winemaking and rakia, and a few factors determine it.

-• the ripeness of the grape as measured by sugar, acid, and tannin levels.
+• The grape’s ripeness is measured by sugar, acid, and tannin levels.

 autunnoTaccuino Sanitatis Casanatense 4182.
 1